 Manager 2: Linda has a strong background in social science research and evaluation.
 She manages staff that work on different projects within the agency.
 She is known as a problem solver and is extremely supportive of her staff.
 She is very organized and has a wealth of experience in evaluation of family services.
 Linda is very capable and can sometimes take on too much.

-The managers are sensing that staff are becoming over worked as everyone takes on increased responsibilities due to high staff turnover.
-Staff have also mentioned that Laura’s “glass half-empty” conversation style leaves them feeling dejected.
+The managers are sensing that staff are becoming overworked as everyone takes on increased responsibilities due to high staff turnover.
+Staff have also mentioned that Laura’s "glass half-empty" conversation style leaves them feeling dejected.
 In addition, Laura has not shared budgets with her managers, so they are having difficulty appropriately allocating work to staff.
 Laura said she has not received sufficient information from the finance department to complete the budgets.
 The finance department said they have sent her all the information they have available.

 How can Laura most effectively use both management and leadership skills in her role as associate director?
 What combination of the two do you think would work best in this setting?

 A director could be both a leader and manager.
 However, given that the two mangers are very capable and directly manage all the department staff, Laura should focus on being a leader.
 She should delegate managerial responsibilities to the two managers.
-This strategy will build the managers’ confidence, allowing them to problem-solve for their staff.
+This strategy will build the managers’ confidence, allowing them to solve problems for their staff.
 It will also free Laura to focus on building a greater sense of staff commitment to mission and vision.

 What steps could be taken to build staff confidence?

 Staff seems uncertain about the future due to high turnover and Laura’s negative conversation style.
-Building staff confidence could involve:
+Building staff confidence could involve

 - Giving managers more autonomy and the needed information to manage their staff